Naqib al-ashraf: Nigeria

 In Nigeria, the Madinawa clan are serving in the post, they are Islamic Leaders that claimed to be a clan of Sharifian descent and traced their lineage to the family of Muhammad through his grandson Hassan ibn Ali.
 They are related to the Alaouite dynasty of Morocco and are said to have migrated to the Sultanate of Kano in Nigeria due to conflicts and wars within the Moroccan monarchy after the death of Ismail ibn Sharif.
 The claim of being descendants of Muhammad enabled them to be regarded as a kind of nobility, with them becoming privileged in the chieftaincy system of the Kano Emirate.
 They were additionally believed to possess baraka, in Kano Emirate, they are referred to as Awliya Madinawa Malamai by some people, in reference to the city of Medina where they claimed to have originated from, situated in Western Saudi Arabia.
 Most of their ancestors were Islamic saints, the Muallimawa family Dynasty a branch of the Madinawa clan holds the position of Naqib al- ashraf.

+Philippines

+Since the arrival of the Sunni Sufi missionaries in the Philippines, there has been no formal institution of Naqib al-Ashraf.
+Despite Islam's introduction through trade and Sufi missionaries rather than centralized empires like the Ottomans, the Sulu Sultanate maintained its own unique leadership system.
+Dr. Calingalan Hussin Caluang is the first known individual in the Philippines to hold the title of Naqib al-Ashraf.
+He is a descendant of Panglima Bandahala, whose lineage is shared with the Sultans of Sulu, all of whom trace their ancestry to the seven Sunni Sufi missionaries, including Sultan Shariful Hashim, a direct descendant of Muhammad.
+Historically, genealogical records in the Philippines were passed down through oral traditions and familial ties, given the absence of a formal Naqib al-Ashraf institution.
+Dr. Caluang’s position as Naqib al-Ashraf reflects both his ancestral heritage and the distinct Islamic governance of the region.